 Glasgow City Region (GCR) has a modern service-based economy.
-It is Scotland's only true functioning metropolitan region and the 4th biggest amongst the UK's core city regions.
+It is Scotland's only truly functioning metropolitan region and the 4th largest amongst the UK's Core City Regions.
 In recent years, the GCR economy has thrived in many areas.
-It has its heart a series of innovation districts which are being set up to harness our world class education expertise.
-The region continues to grow its trade and reputation on a European and wider Global stage.
+At its heart are a series of innovation districts which are being set up to harness our world class education expertise.
+The Region continues to grow its trade and reputation on a European and wider Global stage.
 This will continue even further when Glasgow hosts COP26 in November 2021.
 Its successes have been driven by numerous strengths.
-But the region's economy is also beset by a series of structural challenges, meaning that not everyone has shared its recent prosperity.
+But the Region's economy is also beset by a series of structural challenges, meaning that not everyone has shared its recent prosperity.

-This executive summary of the socio-economic baseline for GCR highlights some of the key strengths and weaknesses of the regional economy.
+This executive summary of the socio-economic baseline for GCR highlights some of the key strengths and weaknesses of the Regional economy.
 In doing so, it makes a series of comparisons with the UKs Core City Regions.
 These are similar cities - in terms of scale and economic history.
-Further detail can be found in the full document and under pinning analysis which is available separately.
-Due to a lag, most of the data is pre-COVID-19 unless specified (Analysis on potential COVID-19 impacts can be found in each section).
+Further detail can be found in the full document and underpinning analysis which is available separately.
+Due to a lag, most of the data is pre-COVID-19 unless specified.
+(Analysis on potential COVID-19 impacts can be found in each section).